AminCht/fakedatapackage_npm/README.md

-# This is a package that insert fake datas to your database
+# This is a package that insert fake datas into your database